-The job market for a stockbroker prefers that you have a college degree in a related field such as mathematics or business.
-Stock brokers have to be duly licensed by passing the General Securities Representative Examination and by posting a bond.
+Stockbrokers should have a college degree in a related field such as mathematics or business.
+Stockbrokers have to be duly licensed by passing the General Securities Representative Examination and by posting a bond.
 Brokerage firms usually take their applicants into a four-month intensive on-the-job training to prepare their employees for the licensure exam.
 Aside from the general licensure exam, most states also require the Uniform Agents State Law examination.